Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrNetworkMapping.md

 # Remove-AzureRmRecoveryServicesAsrNetworkMapping

 ## SYNOPSIS
-Removes a network mapping from the current Site Recovery vault.
+Deletes the specified ASR network mapping from the Recovery Services vault.

 ## SYNTAX